ttafsir/netnginir-challenge-labs/challenge_labs/2_Exploring_The_Inventory.md

 [View Solution](../solutions/2.1_add_host_to_inventory.md)

 ## Lab 2.2: change the default inventory
-login to the control node of your [Vagrant Lab](https://github.com/ttafsir/netnginir-ansible-lab) create new inventory file called `inventory` in `~/ansible`.
+Login to the control node of your [Vagrant Lab](https://github.com/ttafsir/netnginir-ansible-lab) and create new inventory file called `inventory` in `~/ansible`.
 Create a group called **veos** and add **switch1** to that group.
 Modify the default ansible configuration file in `/etc/ansible/ansible.cfg` so that your new file is the default inventory.
-Next, modify the `hosts:` directive in `~/ansible/demo-playbook.yml` to work again your new group.
+Next, modify the `hosts:` directive in `~/ansible/demo-playbook.yml` to work against your new group.
 Finally, run  `~/ansible/demo-playbook.yml`.

 ### Task List
 - Vagrant ssh to ctrlnode1